skienzmatishun/rippreport/content/p/transparency/index.md

 ---
-title: "TRANSPARENCY"
+title: TRANSPARENCY
 date: 2019-09-04
-thumbnail: "img/transparency.jpg"
+thumbnail: img/transparency.jpg
 categories:
 - wonderful-wednesday
 authors:
 - admin
+alttags: "Financial documents overlaid on a tree branch, symbolizing Fairhope City Council’s budget failures and lack of leadership"
 ---
 The Fairhope City Council has not approved a single Fairhope City Budget, on time, in the last 3 years.
 Their only accomplishment, so far, has been to pass an ordinance for sleeping in cars, a perfect example of a lack of compassion and leadership.

 {{< socialpreview url="https://www.al.com/news/2019/08/fairhopes-biggest-problem-the-city-council.html" >}}